mil/School/notes/PHIL-3454/Agnostic/Meaning.md

         4. Nothing can explain its own value.
         5. So, x is not valuable [From the preceding]
         6. So humanity/pleasure/my life is not valuable [From (5)]
+- **Nietzsche's Solutions**
+    * Suppose e = "x is what I will to be valuable."
+        - Then I am the source of all value.